centreon/centreon-documentation/versioned_docs/version-23.10/developer/developer-translate-centreon.md

 Rename messages.pot to messages.po and help.po to help.po

-You can now start translation of Centreon by editing files with a PO file editor like poedit.
+You can now start translating Centreon by editing files with a PO file editor like poedit.

-> Keep always your \*.po files for next translation.
+> Always keep your \*.po files for the next translation.

 ## Use your translation